AlejandroEsteveMaza/ObsidianPf2eVault/2. 🌍 The World/NPCs/Heraldos/Emperador Romano.md

 ---
 icon: npc
 NoteType: NPC
-alias: template_alias
+IsHeraldo: "true"
-IsHeraldo: "true", "false"
+alias: Maximus Augustus
 AssociatedGroup: Name of Guild or Group they belong to
 Gender: Male or Female or...
 Race: Human, Dwarf, Elf, etc